This article was co-written with Mike Cowbrough, OMAFRA Weed Management Specialist – Field Crops

 |4||Liquid concentrates, micro-emulsions and suspension concentrates||5 ml (1 teaspoon)|

 |6||Water-soluble concentrates or solutions||5 ml (1 teaspoon)|

 |7||Remaining adjuvants and surfactants||5 ml (1 teaspoon)|

 Keep detailed records of what you mixed and how you mixed it.
 This is important for traceability (e.g. CanadaGAP) and for tracking successes and failures for next year.

 The jar test itself can become a valuable record if it’s labelled and left in the chemical shed.
 You will see if products separate, precipitate or form residues.
 This may indicate if you can let a tank mix sit overnight or if it will require special attention during rinsing.

-Closed transfers systems for loading pesticides are on the horizon.
-Manufacturers of these systems claim they will make loading more efficient, reduce operator exposure and reduce point-source contamination.
-However, depending on the design, the operator may not be able to open pesticide containers to obtain samples for jar testing.
+As a brief mention, an expansion of closed transfers systems for loading pesticides is on the horizon in North America.
+Manufacturers of these systems claim they will make loading more efficient, reduce operator exposure and reduce point-source contamination (e.g. Securalink-G is a closed transfer system developed by Sotera Systems).
+Depending on the design, however, the operator may not be able to open pesticide containers to obtain samples for jar testing.
 This would be a great loss.

 For more information

 Learn more about physical and chemical incompatibility in our article on Tank mix compatibility.
 Be sure to download a copy of Purdue University’s 2018 “Avoid Tank Mixing Errors”.
 It is an excellent reference.